The Song of Bernadette (film): Plot

 In 1858, 14-year-old Bernadette Soubirous lives in poverty with her family in Lourdes, France.
-She is shamed by her Catholic school teacher, Sister Vauzou for falling behind in her studies because of her asthma.
+She is shamed by her Catholic school teacher, Sister Vauzou, for falling behind in her studies because of her asthma.
 That afternoon, while fetching firewood with her sister Marie and a friend, Bernadette waits for them in the Massabielle grotto.
 Distracted by a strange breeze and a change in the light, Bernadette sees a beautiful lady clad in white, standing on a rock niche.
 Bernadette tells her companions what she saw, and they promise not to tell anyone else.
 However, Marie tells their mother when they return home, and the story soon spreads all over Lourdes.

 Many, including Bernadette's Aunt Bernarde, are convinced of her sincerity, standing up for her against her disbelieving parents.
-Bernadette, continues to repeatedly visit the grotto as requested by the lady, accompanied by other citizens of Lourdes.
-While Abbé Dominique Peyramale refuses to get involved; civil authorities threateningly interrogate Bernadette, but she confounds them with her simplicity and stands behind her story.
+Bernadette continues to repeatedly visit the grotto as requested by the lady, accompanied by other citizens of Lourdes.
+While Abbé Dominique Peyramale refuses to get involved, civil authorities threateningly interrogate Bernadette, but she confounds them with her simplicity and stands behind her story.
 On one visit, the lady asks Bernadette to drink and wash at a seemingly nonexistent spring.
 Bernadette obediently digs a hole in the ground and smears her face with dirt.
-Though she is initially ridiculed, water later begins to flow, which exhibits miraculous healing properties; and ailing people soon begin flocking to Lourdes.
+Though she is initially ridiculed, water later begins to flow, which exhibits miraculous healing properties; ailing people soon begin flocking to Lourdes.

-On Bernadette’s last visit to the grotto, the lady finally identifies herself as the "Immaculate Conception."
+On Bernadette's last visit to the grotto, the lady finally identifies herself as the "Immaculate Conception."
 When civil authorities try to have Bernadette declared insane, Peyramale, who once doubted her, now becomes her staunchest ally and asks for a formal church investigation to verify if Bernadette is a fraud, insane, or genuine.